Aurora (singer): Achievements

-In Aurora's hometown of Os, she was credited by former mayor Terje Søviknes (now mayor of Bjørnafjorden) as a leading artist in the "Os Wave" (the Os-equivalent of the Bergen Wave), inspiring and encouraging emergent artists.
-He remarked:
+In her hometown of Os, then-mayor Terje Søviknes credited Aurora with leading the "Os Wave"—the local equivalent of the Bergen Wave—by inspiring a new generation of artists.
+He stated:

 "If you have had the Bergen Wave, we have the Os Wave with Aurora at the forefront. [...]
 Aurora's success makes others dare to pursue her dream.
-We already have artists like Orbo and Eirik Søfteland.
 Aurora is leading the Os Wave forward and paving the way for the next generation."

-Aurora has garnered praise from artists including Ane Brun, Billie Eilish, Doja Cat, Katy Perry, Oli Sykes, Shawn Mendes, SZA, and Troye Sivan.
-Eilish credits "Runaway" as the inspiration for her decision to pursue a music career, while Björk's attendance at Aurora's KEXP session in Reykjavík led Dusty Henry to describe her a "big fucking deal."
+She has received praise from fellow artists including Ane Brun, Billie Eilish, Doja Cat, Katy Perry, Oli Sykes, Shawn Mendes, SZA, and Troye Sivan.
+Billie Eilish has credited "Runaway" as the inspiration for her decision to pursue a music career.
+Björk attended Aurora's KEXP session in Reykjavík, an appearance that led Dusty Henry to describe her as a "big fucking deal."

-She has also earned numerous accolades, including the P3 Prize at the P3 Gull for her significant impact on Norwegian music over time, four Spellemann Awards, with two nominations for Album of the Year, and an EBBA Award for international success with her debut EP, Running with the Wolves.
-At the age of 21, she became the youngest individual to receive a stone on the Bergen Walk of Fame.
-She was also named to the Forbes 30 Under 30 list in 2025 and had sold over one million albums worldwide by July 2021.
+Aurora has earned numerous accolades, including the P3 Prize at the P3 Gull for her impact on Norwegian music, four Spellemann Awards, and an EBBA Award for international success with her debut EP Running with the Wolves.
+At the age of 21, she became the youngest person to receive a stone on the Bergen Walk of Fame.
+She was named to the Forbes 30 Under 30 list in 2025 and had sold over one million albums worldwide by July 2021.
+In 2026, a newly discovered species of orchid in Australia, Thelymitra aurorae, was named after her.